ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 -   BC / DR

-1. The escalation shall be from the person discovering the incident to the local Crypto Custodian, then the MoJ Cypto Custodian, then ComSO, then CSO then SIRO.
+1. The escalation shall be from the person discovering the incident to the local Crypto Custodian, then the Cypto Custodian, then ComSO, then CSO then SIRO.
 Escalation to CINRAS and other external bodies shall only be performed by the ComSO, CSO or SIRO.

 #### User Registration